KS3 Programme of Learning

 They are assessed across the two papers on their demonstration of skills such as literal and inferential comprehension; critical reading; evaluation of a writer’s choice of vocabulary, grammatical and structural features; comparing texts as well as writing with a high level of technical accuracy.

-In 2017 71% of our young people secured 9-4 grade in English Language.
-For English Literature our results were 72%.
+In 2019 79% of our young people secured 9-4 grade in English Language and 75% secured grade 9-4 in English Literature.

 The English Team closely monitor progress and make the necessary interventions to help all learners succeed.
 We run a weekly GCSE English club on a Wednesday from 3.20 -4.20 where learners can revise alongside their teachers.